Meeting Time: November 10, 2020 at 6:00pm CST

 • Default_avatar

-Laura Hakala almost 4 years ago
+Laura Hakala about 4 years ago

 Public records show that I have paid a total of $11,121 in street assessments on two properties in the past 17 years.
 I feel that my fair share of street assessments have been paid until I sell my current property or the street needs additional repairs.
 Exemption from a franchise fee for "recent" street improvements is a tiny concession compared to the amount that I have already contributed.